Scale-Deep Lifecycle Manager

 Stub-files for transparent tracking and retrieval

 When a file has been moved to a secondary tier of storage and needs to be removed from the primary tier, a stub-file containing all the valuable metadata information is left behind and can be readily accessed by users and applications.
 Unlike backup software, there is no need to consult a database to find out where a file content was moved.
 All you need to do is navigate your browser, as usual.
-On Mac, stub-files will appear with a grey tag.
-On PCs, the stub-file attribute will be set.
+On PCs, the stub-file attribute is set natively.
+When used alongside Tiger Store stub-files will appear as grey tag on Mac computers.
 When a stub-file is open, its content is automatically and transparently retrieved and made available to the application requesting it.

 Fully Automated and/or Manual Replication